Deutscher Computerspielpreis: Description

-The German Computer Game Award (Deutscher Computerspielpreis, DCP) was first awarded on March 31, 2009.
-The awards are given out by the Cabinet of Germany and the German Games Industry Association game.
+The German Computer Game Award (Deutscher Computerspielpreis, DCP) was first awarded on 31 March 2009.
+The awards are presented by the organisers, the BMFTR and the game association.

 The ceremony includes a certain amount of prize money for specific categories.
 The requirement to receive the money is that the winner must prove that they will use the check to develop a new computer game that meets the DCP criteria.
 The distribution of the prize money is also clearly regulated: the developer receives 70 percent of the sum, while the publisher (if available) receives 30 percent.
 The prize money is donated by supporters and most recently amounted to a total of €800,000 in 2023.